-- WooPopup, which displays a pop-up window (which is highlighted on the page) on your WooCommerce store, when a visitor adds a product to his Shopping Cart.
+- WooPopup, which displays a pop-up window (which is highlighted on the page) on your WooCommerce store, when a visitor adds a product to their Shopping Cart.

 - White Label.
 This extension allows you to replace the OceanWP brand with the name of your choice, as well as that of your company or theme in the admin pages.

 - Full Screen to create a full screen scrolling website, but it only works if Elementor is enabled.